 MUSC Health’s Telestroke Program is a potentially life-saving network that connects partnering hospitals with immediate, round-the-clock access to MUSC Health's stroke care experts, who can remotely provide urgent consultations after virtually examining patients and brain imaging studies.

 The Pediatric Emergency and Critical Care Telehealth Program provides rural hospitals with 24/7 access to pediatric critical care and emergency medicine consultation.

 Watch a video about the program.

-The MUSC Critical Care Outreach Program is designed to improve the care of critically ill patients and will include a multi-hospital consortium between MUSC and community hospitals.
-This innovative approach to critical care provides partner hospitals with 24/7/365 access to MUSC’s board certified and experienced intensivists.
+The MUSC Health Critical Care Outreach Program is designed to improve the care of critically ill patients and will include a multi-hospital consortium between MUSC Health and community hospitals.
+This innovative approach to critical care provides partner hospitals with 24/7/365 access to MUSC Health’s board certified and experienced intensivists.

-The MUSC TeleEEG program provides hospitals with daily access to fellowship-trained, board-certified neurophysiologists for the delivery of expert interpretations of an Electroencephalogram study.
-An electroencephalogram, or EEG, is a test that measures electrical activity of the brain and is used in the diagnosis of many brain-related health conditions.
+The MUSC Health TeleEEG program provides hospitals with daily access to fellowship-trained, board-certified neurophysiologists for the delivery of expert interpretations of an electroencephalogram study.

 In the News

 The Post and Courier – June 23, 2014

 Hospitals test different approaches to improve access in rural areas of South Carolina

 myhorrynews.com – May 8, 2014